 My work is client-centered and not technique driven.
 The goal of the work is: 1) discovery of inner-knowing and guidance; 2) harnessing will to explore, experiment, and become more aware of alternate skillful options; and 3) deliberate choice of more intentional, precise action.

 Consulting conversations take place at the conscious beta level of mind.
 Discovery of new information, discernment, planning, evaluation, and determination of next steps take place here.
 Consultation is solution-focused and grounded in continual learning and growth.

 Consultation is recommended for those who already have a fairly clear idea of the challenges they face, but do not yet have practical strategies for navigating these issues with greater awareness and skill.
-My clients are already abstinent or are ready to become abstinent.
 They are self-reflective and have a sense of their innate talents and strengths; also, where they are likely to struggle or repeat mistakes at work and home.
 Most importantly, they have the capacity to mobilize their inner and external resources to take constructive action once they identify what those actions could be.